guyon-it-consulting/aws-datazone-view-custom-subscription/README.md

 ## Backlog

-- [ ] Simplify the dispatched events
+- [x] Simplify the dispatched events
 - [ ] Publish the subscription state back to the Datazone domain
 - [ ] Support un-publish by removing grants on related resources
-  - [ ] this requires a full analysis on all other subscribed Views!
+  - [ ] this requires a full analysis on all other subscribed Views - or storage
 - [ ] Provide more accurate SQL dependencies, on special SQL statements (UNNEST, ...)
   - [ ] try a Presto parser
   - [ ] try a bedrock analysis with Claude2
-- [ ] analyze how to add guardrails on lakeformation grants
-- [x] Add CustomResource to add the environment stack lambdarole as a LakeFormationAdministrator
+- [x] Add CustomResource to add the environment stack lambda role as a LakeFormationAdministrator
-- [ ] Use only default bus
-  - [ ] Is that a good idea to add a resource policy on the default bus?
 - [ ] Prepare a manual procedure to remove Subscription item
   - [ ] Remove ResourceLink
   - [ ] Revoke Grants on datazone _usr
+- [ ] What if the view is updated

+## Warning

+- An IAM inline policy is added to datazone_usr environment role.
+  - It contains additional grants to allow describing resource link target databases.
+  - The deletion of environment will fail. **Role has to be manually removed**
+  - as a workaround, a custom Datazone Athena Blueprint with required additional policies must be built.
+But this is not available yet